Alos-no/Cloudflare.NET/docs/articles/getting-started.md

 ## Multi-Account Support

-For applications managing multiple Cloudflare accounts, use named clients:
+For applications managing multiple Cloudflare accounts, you have two options:

+### Option 1: Named Clients (Pre-Registered)

+Use named clients when account configurations are known at startup:

 ```csharp
 // Register named clients